 8. What’s up next for you?

-I’m excited to share that my second book about middle school releases next August 2022.
+I’m excited to share that my second book about middle school will be released next August 2022.
 Like BFF or NRF, this middle-grade book is filled with stories, humor, and activities, including choose-your-own-ending adventures.